Last updated January 14, 2021

 We’re hearing good things from our local friends who are living in and traveling around Russia, but right now there are limitations about foreigners crossing borders and entering the country.
-Airports opened recently and Russian consulates in the US began processing visas in August after being closed for months.
-Schools are back in session as of September and locals are returning to riding the metro, attending the theater, and visiting favorite tourist destinations.
-We’re anxiously awaiting official updates about a few things for this country for our Spring 2021 semester.
+Airports opened recently to some countries and Russian consulates in the US began processing visas in August after being closed for months, but then after the surge in US cases visa processing became very limited again.
+Passengers from the US are still not allowed to enter.
+ILP does not host a program in Russia during the Summer semester, so we’re setting our sights on a Fall 2021 semester here.

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to Russia again (it’s stuff you’re going to want to know).
 Also, this info changes often.
 Our goal is to keep things current with weekly updates, so check back frequently.

-Since 1, August 2020, the Russian Federation started allowing entry to nationals and residents of some countries (though not including the US)..
+Starting August 1st, 2020, the Russian Federation started allowing entry to nationals and residents of some countries (though not including the US).
 Travelers from these approved countries will need to arrive with proof of a negative COVID-19 test (issued no more than 72 hours before arrival).
 We’re hoping to see more and more countries added to Russia’s list of travelers, or see the nation roll out a “test-upon-arrival” strategy which would allow more travelers.

 As of mid-July, flights are opening again …. kind of.
-For now, only selected categories of people are allowed into Russia but this is a step in the right direction.
-It looks like Russia is requiring proof of a negative test or test-upon arrival, which is a good direction to move towards.
+For now, only selected categories of people are allowed into Russia but progress is progress.
+We’re hoping the United States is soon added to the list of countries Russia is allowing travelers from.

 Testing in Moscow and other urban centers is robust and widely available, with workers in some industries having mandatory regular testing.
 The healthcare system in urban centers is good, with private hospitals offering good quality care.